Workflow-Manager-admin/locallink-hub-34883-e6929ef8/README.md

 **Frontend Configuration:**
 - By default, the frontend sends OpenAI requests to `http://localhost:4001/api/openai` (see `SkillRecommender.js`).
 - If proxy/backend is deployed under a custom domain/route, set `REACT_APP_OPENAI_PROXY_URL` in your frontend `.env` to override.
+- ⚠️ **If you deploy the frontend to a cloud provider (e.g., Netlify, Vercel), you CANNOT use a backend running on localhost.
+The cloud frontend cannot access your local machine.**
+  - You must also deploy the backend (proxy server) to a cloud-accessible provider (Heroku, Render, Railway, etc).
+  - Set the `REACT_APP_OPENAI_PROXY_URL` in the cloud/frontend environment to point to your deployed proxy (e.g., `https://your-proxy-host/api/openai`).

+**PRODUCTION RULE:**
+Always keep both backend and frontend in the same network scope:
+- For local development, run both locally (`localhost:3000`, `localhost:4001`).
+- For production or cloud preview, both must be internet-accessible and CORS configured.
+Update both frontend `.env` and backend CORS to match.

 ---